Frequently Asked Questions

 When is my balance due?

 The balance of camp fees (the cost of camp minus any deposits, financial assistance, or agency payments) is due 60 days prior to the opening day of the session.
 If you register for camp after this time, the balance is due upon confirmation of registration.
 Failure to make this payment may result in the cancellation of registration.
 Please contact us for more information on payment plans.
-Crossroads accepts credit/debit card payments (2.5% processing fee), money orders, cashier’s checks, and cash.
+Crossroads accepts credit card payments (2.5% processing fee), debit card payments, money orders, cashier’s checks, and cash.

 What is the refund and cancellation policy?